 Reliability in a cleanup crew is essential.
 Many of these janitorial teams work under time constraints to turn an entire area around in just a few hours, for an event the very next day.
 Close attention to detail and quality is also crucial to the success of a showground.
-Fans take pride in cheering for their teams and attending the shows of their favorite performers, so why would they want their experience muddled by dirty seats, sticky floors, and pungent odors?
+Fans take pride in cheering for their teams and attending the shows of their favorite performers.
+Why would they want their experience muddled by dirty seats, sticky floors, and pungent odors?
 A clean facility books talent sells tickets and keeps fans coming back time and time again.

 Without adequate organization, a festival’s garbage condition can turn from controllable to manic in just a matter of minutes.
 As one concert cleaner described it, “People who think this is easy have never tried it.
 You start off fine, but you then call about one [trash] can be filled up, only to get a call about one in your area.
 And it goes on and on like that all day.
 Without us, with so much coming in and nothing coming out, it would easily turn into a landfill.”